Equivariant K-theory of the space of partial flags: Introduction

 \textbf{Theorem A.} (Theorem \ref{theorem: main}).
 For every positive integer $d$ there exist a surjective morphism

-Section \ref{section: orbits} is devoted to the combinatorics of the orbit structure of the double partial flag variety $\mathcal{F}_n^d\times\mathcal{F}_n^d$ under the diagonal action of $G:=Gl(V).$ In Subsection \ref{subsection: orbits matrices} we follow the work of Beilinson, Lusztig, MacPherson (\cite{BLM90}) and Vasserot (\cite{V98}) to establish that the orbits in $\mathcal{F}_n^d\times\mathcal{F}_n^d$ are enumerated by $n\times n$ matrices with non-negative integer entries, with the total sum of entries equal to $d.$ In Subsection \ref{subsection: bruhat order} we study the Bruhat order on these matrices given by the adjacency order on orbits.
+Section \ref{section: orbits} is devoted to the combinatorics of the orbit structure of the variety of pairs of partial flags $\mathcal{F}_n^d\times\mathcal{F}_n^d$ under the diagonal action of $G:=GL(V).$ In Subsection \ref{subsection: orbits matrices} we follow the work of Beilinson, Lusztig, MacPherson (\cite{BLM90}) and Vasserot (\cite{V98}) to establish that the orbits in $\mathcal{F}_n^d\times\mathcal{F}_n^d$ are enumerated by $n\times n$ matrices with non-negative integer entries, with the total sum of entries equal to $d.$ In Subsection \ref{subsection: bruhat order} we study the Bruhat order on these matrices given by the inclusion order on the closures of orbits.
 We establish explicit combinatorial conditions for the cover relations and for the order itself (see Theorem \ref{Theorem: partial order and cover relation}; an elementary combinatorial proof is provided in the Appendix).
 We further use these results to identify matrices corresponding to closed orbits in $\mathcal{F}_n^d\times\mathcal{F}_n^d$ and to give a geometric characterization of closed orbits (Corollary \ref{corollary: closed orbits}), and also to identify the matrices corresponding to open orbits (Corollary \ref{corollary: open orbits}).

-In Subsection \ref{subsection: convolution product for supports} we study the convolution product on the level of supports of the classes in $K^G(\mathcal{F}_n^d\times\mathcal{F}_n^d).$ This leads to an associative product on the set of $n\times n$ matrices with non-negative integer entries.
-Computing the product of two arbitrary matrices is rather complicated and even mysterious, but the multiplication by an almost diagonal matrix (see Definition \ref{definition: almost diagonal}) can be described explicitly (see Theorem \ref{theorem: matrix mult by almost diag}).
+In Subsection \ref{subsection: convolution product for supports} we study an associative operation on the $n\times n$ matrices with non-negative integer entries arising from the generic multiplication of orbits in the variety of pairs of partial flags $\mathcal{F}_n^d\times\mathcal{F}_n^d.$ Computing the product of two arbitrary matrices is rather complicated and even mysterious, but the multiplication by an almost diagonal matrix (see Definition \ref{definition: almost diagonal}) can be described explicitly (see Theorem \ref{theorem: matrix mult by almost diag}).
 The principal result of this subsection is the following:

 \textbf{Theorem B} (Corollaries \ref{corollary:matrix factorization} and \ref{corollary:strictly monotone factorization}).
 Any matrix can factored in to a product of diagonal and almost diagonal matrices (with respect to the product introduced in Definition \ref{definition: almost diagonal}).